The amount of genuine leisure available in a society is generally in inverse proportion to the amount of labour-saving machinery it employs.

 It is striking, discussing these matters, how similar counter-arguments are to those of religious adherents, for indeed we are talking about a religion.
 It has its high priests and fanatics, and it has its casual believers and lapsed lay folk, but regardless of how conscious individuals are of their technophilia, all are enfolded into the system which produces it.
 We live to the rhythm of the machine, we encase ourself in its shields, we filter our senses through it and, if we own or manage it, we gain our livelihood from it.
 We are already cyborgs, our intelligence is already artificial, our reality already virtual.
 This is why although a typical modern may never have uttered a word in its defence, he will react to the idea that we are imprisoned by the technological system, that it is unreformable, that it is not ‘neutral’, that it has its own priorities, that it runs the world and that it ruins man and woman, in exactly the same way as all believers react to the reality of the illusion they live by; with silence, ridicule, sophistry, fear and violence.

-An updated version of this essay appears in Ad Radicem, a collection of radical reflections on the system and the self.
+A version of this essay appears in Ad Radicem, a collection of radical reflections on the system and the self, which includes ‘Spectacle and Simulation’ an enquiry into the technological system’s colonisation of consciousness and ‘The Postmodern Nightmare’, a new critique of the ‘borderless’ philosophy of the system.

 - The Technological Society (and The Technological System) Jacques Ellul